An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: Introduction

 \section{Introduction}

-AV Del ($\alpha_{2000}$ = $20^h45^m31^s.47$, $\delta_{2000}$ = $11^\circ10'26''.4$, \emph{V}=11.8) is a rather neglected variable star discovered by Hoffmeister (1935) and given the original designation 184.1930.
+AV Del ($\alpha_{2000}$ = $20^h45^m31^s.47$, $\delta_{2000}$ = $11^\circ10'26''.4$, \emph{V}=11.8) is a rather neglected variable star which is discovered by Hoffmeister (1935) and is given the original designation 184.1930 to it.
 It is a suspected member of the cool Algols (Popper, 1996) and was reported by the author as a double-lined system with a period of 3.85 days and a mean spectral type of G5, although other sources have classified it as F8 (e.g., Halbedel 1984).
-Mader et al. (2005) presented new spectroscopic and \emph{BVRI} photometric observations of AV Del.
+The rare class of cool Algol systems are distinguished from the classical Algol systems in that the mass-gaining component is a late-type star rather than a B- or A- type star.
+Mader et al. (2005) presented a new spectroscopic and \emph{BVRI} photometric observations of AV Del.
 They determined the radial-velocities for both components, using the two-dimensional cross-correlation technique TODCOR (Zucker \& Mazeh 1994).
+To present a detailed radial velocity and light curve analysis of the optical data, Mader et al. (2005) combined all light curve data with the spectroscopic observations and analyzed them using the Wilson-Devinney (WD) code (Wilson \& Devinney 1971; Wilson 1979, 1990).
 They showed the system to be most likely semi-detached, with the less massive and cooler star filling its Roche lobe.

+When a star (of a binary star) in a circular orbit expands to fill and then overfill its Roche lobe, it will start to lose mass to its companion.
+Whether or not the mass transfer can proceed in a steady stable manner depends largely on the relative rates of change of stellar radius, and Roche lobe radius, with respect to changes of the loser's mass.
+Also, it depends on a steady overfilling of the Roche lobe which can be influenced, e.g., by the magnetic field (magnetic activity cycle) of the cool component.

+Matter that leaves the surface of one component of a binary star can be partly or wholly accreted by the companion.
+The matter can directly strike the gainer, or it can be stored in an accretion around it, and a part of the matter may leave the system.
+The question of which possibility is realized mainly depends on the orbital period and the separation of the components of the system.
+In fact, the disc may be caused by a binary star interaction.
+The study of accretion discs is one of the most active areas in the stellar astrophysics.

+Many objects that involve accretion discs are to be accompanied by bipolar jets apparently emerging from the central region normal to the disc.
+Also, in the place where the gas stream from the secondary strikes the edge of the disc, a bright spot may be formed.
+Moreover, a thin shell of gas may surround the primary star that usually because of the stellar wind of the primary expands.

+All of these effects can play an important role in the evolution of the binary systems.
+Therefore, studying and deliberating of the existence and the structure of these effects can give us good insights about interacting binary systems.

+As mentioned earlier, the Algol-type binaries are interacting systems consisting of a hot, usually more massive, main-sequence star and a cool giant or subgiant that fills its Roche lobe.
+The secondary is losing the mass to its companion, and we are observing the circumstellar material in the form of a gas stream, a jet, a shell, an accretion annuals, or an accretion disc.
+The most recent paper that summarizes our current knowledge of the Algols is the work by Richards \& Albright (1999).